 Firms dealing with a commercial customer:

-Although DPB licensed firms are not required to fulfil the 15-hour CPD requirement, due to their status of ancillary insurance intermediaries, in line with Rule 6 of the RICS Rules of Conduct for Firms, firms nevertheless need to ensure that relevant staff undertake professional training and development every year relating to insurance distribution activities.
+DPB licensed firms are not required to fulfil the 15-hour CPD requirement due to their status of ancillary insurance intermediaries.
+However, in accordance with the Rules of Conduct, firms must stay up to date and comply with relevant legislation, codes of practice and other professional and relevant technical standards.
+Firms must ensure that relevant staff undertake professional training and development every year relating to insurance distribution activities.
 DPB licensed firms are required to confirm their compliance with these requirements annually and can be asked to provide evidence.

 The new DPB rules provide that when an insurance product is complementing another good or service which is not insurance, is sold as part of a package or as part of the same agreement to the same client, a DPB licensed firm must inform the client about the possibility of buying the different components separately.